thingstelemetry/laravel-traccar/docs/reference/dto/user-attributes-data.md

 # User Attributes Data DTO Reference

-The `TrackTelemetry\\Traccar\\Dto\\UserAttributesData` provides typed access to user-specific attributes supported by Traccar.
+The `ThingsTelemetry\\Traccar\\Dto\\UserAttributesData` provides typed access to user-specific attributes supported by Traccar.
 All fields are optional; booleans default to `false`, numbers and strings default to `null`.

 ```php
 $attrs = $user->attributes; // UserAttributesData